broadinstitute/helm-scala-sdk/README.md

 ```

 - Set JVM parameter `-Djna.library.path=<path-to-generated-shared-go-library>`
 - Note that since this is a helm sdk, you must update the local helm repo with the most recent charts for your app.
-For galaxy, the commands are as follows
+For galaxy and cromwell the commands are as follows
 ```
-helm repo add stable https://kubernetes-charts.storage.googleapis.com/ helm repo add galaxy https://raw.githubusercontent.com/cloudve/helm-charts/anvil/ helm repo update
+helm repo add stable https://kubernetes-charts.storage.googleapis.com/ helm repo add galaxy https://raw.githubusercontent.com/cloudve/helm-charts/anvil/ helm repo add cromwell-helm https://broadinstitute.github.io/cromwhelm/charts/ helm repo update
 ```